 Scotscraig Golf Club

 The club was founded in 1817 and is claimed to be the 20th oldest golf club in the world.
-It is another course in the area that plays host to Open Qualifying when the event is at St Andrews.
+It is also another course in the area that plays host to Open Qualifying when the event is at St Andrews.
 Scotscraig is a heathland course with a links feel to it and measures over 6’600 yds.
 This Par 71 is very much a thinking golfers golf course that requires accuracy rather than length.
 Control of your golf ball is important here with gorse and heather are ready to catch wayward tee shots.
-Rolling fairways and clever bunkering that protects each green means every shot must be given full attention by all.
+In addition, rolling fairways and clever bunkering protecting each green means every shot must be given full attention by all.

 St Andrews Links, Castle Course

 The Castle Course is the newest member to the St Andrews Links portfolio of courses.
 Even though only opened in 2008, it is fast becoming a favourite amongst locals and visitors alike.
 Set on a cliff top to the south of the town, this 6’579 yd Par 71 offers challenges to golfers of all levels.
 The Castle Course boasts strategic bunkering, huge undulating greens in addition to spectacular views of the ‘Auld Grey Toun’ of St Andrews.
 The marquee hole is the Par 3 17th, which forces you to play around 180 yds over a rugged bay to a tricky green, which is usually into the prevailing wind.
 However, take a minute to enjoy the wonderful view looking back towards the town.
 The Castle Course is open for play between March and November.
 Each year and like all St Andrews Links Courses, advanced reservations are recommended.

 St Andrews Links, Jubilee Course